-We receive an astonishing number of enquiries via our helpline and Enquiry Form regarding Dart Charge enforcement and hopefully the information on this page will be of assistance.
+We receive a significant number of enquiries via our helpline and Enquiry Form regarding Dart Charge enforcement and hopefully the information on this page will be of assistance to you.

-In 2014 the very popular Dartford Crossing removed it’s payment booths and now, instead of stopping at the barriers to make payment, motorists either have to pay the charge in advance or alternatively; make payment by midnight the following day.
-The new payment system is called the Dart Charge and is administered by Highways England, and is very similar to the Transport for London (TfL) Congestion Charge scheme….it even has the same red C logo.
+In 2014, the very popular payment booths were removed from the Dartford Crossing.
+Instead of stopping at the barriers to make payment, motorists either have to pay the charge in advance or alternatively; make payment by midnight the following day.
+The payment system is called the Dart Charge and is administered by Highways England.
+It is similar to the Transport for London (TfL) Congestion Charge scheme.
+It even has the same red C logo.
 Last year, over 50 million vehicles used the Dartford Crossing !!

 How does the Dart Charge work?

-When a vehicle uses the Dartford crossing, number plate reading cameras, lasers and tag readers identify the vehicle to see how much needs to be paid.
-If a Dart Charge account has been set up in advance, then the required payment will be deducted by Highways England.
+It works by using number plate reading cameras, lasers and tag readers to identify the vehicle using the Dartford Crossing.
+If you had set up a Dart Charge account in advance, the required payment will be deducted by Highways England.

 How much is the Dart Charge?

 The Dartford Crossing is free to use between the hours of 10pm and 6am.
 But at all other times, the Dart Charge is payable and the amount varies according to the vehicle class which is detailed here.

 Vehicle class A: Free